ellakoa/postcard-poem/content/posts/spinning.md

 ---
 title: A Matter of Perspective.
-description: After visiting Langdon bay, I would often sit on top of the steep steps that lead down to the bay and watch the tide come in.
+description: After visiting Langdon bay, I would sit on top of the steep steps that lead down to the bay and watch the tide come in.
 A great place to ponder the world.
-It is hard to comprehend that the earth spins roughly 1,000 miles per hour and we are being taken along for the ride.
+It is hard to comprehend that the earth spins roughly 1,000 miles per hour and to think we are being taken along for the ride.
 How awesome is that?
 collection: Kent Views
 aspect: landscape
 image: /img/langdon-steps-dover-1-t.jpg